 Postgraduate - Course

-This course entry applies to students commencing this course in 2014 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Faculty of Medicine, Nursing and Health Sciences
+This course entry applies to students commencing this course in 2017 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Medicine, Nursing and Health Sciences.

 1.5 years FT, 3 years PT

 This course consists of a research and thesis component.

-Candidates must, in consultation with and under the direct supervision of a member/s of the academic staff:
+Students must, in consultation with and under the direct supervision of a member/s of the academic staff: